 Let’s start with simple steps.
 Put your phone down and observe the people around you.
 Maybe you’ll make a new friend in the line of the grocery store or more easily notice when a roommate is having a hard day.
 Constantly looking at our phones when we’re around other people puts up walls.
 In our attempt to stay connected online, we’ve disconnected ourselves from the real people around us.
 Look up.
 Smile—even if it’s currently covered by a mask.
 Others will see it in your eyes and feel the light you have to offer.

 3. Talk About Spirituality

-Another way to easily share your light is to be confident in your spirituality.
+Another way to easily share your spiritual light is to be confident in your spirituality.
 Talk about what exercises bring you inner peace or help you discover balance.
 Invite someone to join you in your meditative yoga class.
 Discuss a new insight you learned while studying sacred text with a roommate.
-People are seeking for peace and anxiety relief and self-discovery right now.
+People are seeking peace and anxiety relief and self-discovery right now.
 You might just be the key to helping them understand where to find these.
 The Skylight app offers daily spiritual exercises and a community to assist with spiritual wellness.
 Your friends are missing out.
 Don’t be afraid to share.

 The more you naturally speak about your spiritual practices, the greater the influence you’ll have on others.
 And in sharing your light, your own spiritual core is strengthened.
 Share away, my friend.